A chronological list of Genetically Wrapped articles.

 -

-Ensuring Survival: Collective Strength
+Ensuring Survival Through Collective Strength

 -

-The Shift in Gender Roles
+The Changing Shift in Gender Roles

-Throughout Nature and certainly in the case of humanity, males have tended to be the dominant sex – not only are they bigger and stronger, but the nature of their reproductive act – their genetic contribution – is rapid-repeating, unlimited and non-committal.
+Throughout Nature and certainly in the case of humanity, males have tended to be the dominant gender – not only are they bigger and stronger, but the nature of their reproductive act – their genetic contribution – is rapid-repeating, unlimited and non-committal.
 It means that they can tender their genes as much as they like.…

 -

-Genetic Flaws: Human Imperfection
+Genetic Flaws: Understanding Human Imperfection

 -